 - Realistic models assume: - The stock price decreases by the amount of the dividend paid at the ex-dividend date. - The dividend is part cash and part yield (i.e., $\alpha(t)S_0 + \beta(t)S_t$), for practitioners.^a - The stock price follows geometric Brownian motion between adjacent ex-dividend dates. - But they result in binomial trees that grow exponentially (recall p.
-298). - The binomial-trinomial tree can often avoid this problem.
+312). - The binomial-trinomial tree can avoid this problem in most cases.